Summer Camps

 Workshops

 Over the course of each week, girls attend four 80-minute workshops per day.
-Sometimes they build one project in those 80 minutes, like the sheet metal lamp pictured here, and some projects they work on everyday, like the clock, learning the value of planning and patience with a new skill and project.
+Sometimes they build one project in those 80 minutes, like the sheet metal lamp pictured here, and some projects they work on everyday, like a skateboard or chess set, learning the value of planning and patience with a new skill and project.

 In this photo, campers show off the sheet metal lamps they bent, punched and riveted, and an example of the clocks they made from hardwoods, inlaid with plugs, sanded, waxed and oiled.